-Welcome to The University of Texas School of Dentistry at Houston (UTSD), a part of The University of Texas Health Science Center at Houston (UTHealth).
+Welcome to School of Dentistry, a part of The University of Texas Health Science Center at Houston (UTHealth Houston).
 Within this catalog, you'll find important information affecting almost every aspect of academic life - from course listings to scholarship offerings to criteria for graduation, and much, much more.

-As a UTSD student in the world-renowned Texas Medical Center, you'll have opportunities to forge lasting friendships and make meaningful professional connections in one of the richest intellectual, cultural and collaborative environments in the world.
-We encourage you to mkethe most of your time here and enjoy everything Houston has to offer.
+As a UTHealth Houston School of Dentistry student in the world-renowned Texas Medical Center, you'll have opportunities to forge lasting friendships and make meaningful professional connections in one of the richest intellectual, cultural and collaborative environments in the world.
+We encourage you to make the most of your time here and enjoy everything Houston has to offer.

 We hope this catalog will be helpful as you embark on your journey into the world of dentistry.
-And once again, welcome to UTSD!
+And once again, welcome to UTHealth Houston School of Dentistry!

-Sincerely, John A. Valenza, DDS '81 Dean

-William N. Finnegan III Distinguished Teaching Professor in the Dental Sciences
+Sincerely, John A. Valenza, DDS '81 Dean William N. Finnegan III Distinguished Teaching Professor in the Dental Sciences